dijasila/GPAW/doc/documentation/mom/mom.rst

 for minima (ground states usually correspond to minima).
-Moreover, standard SCF algorithms tend to fail when degenerate or nearly degenerate orbitals are unequally occupied, a situation that is more common in excited-state rather than ground-state calculations.
+Moreover, standard SCF algorithms tend to fail when degenerate or nearly degenerate orbitals are unequally occupied, a situation that is more common in excited-state rather than ground-state calculations (see :ref:`coexample` below).
-A :ref:`Direct Optimization <directmin>` (DO) method that can converge to a generic stationary point, and not only to a minimum, is available in GPAW in LCAO mode.
-The DO method has been shown to be more robust than diagonalization-based SCF algorithms with density mixing in excited-state calculations of molecules [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_.
-Therefore,
+In GPAW, excited-state calculations can be performed via a :ref:`direct optimization <directopt>` (DO) of the orbital (implemented for the moment only in LCAO).
+DO can converge to a generic stationary point, and not only to a minimum and has been shown to be more robust than diagonalization-based :ref:`SCF algorithms <manual_eigensolver>` using density mixing in excited-state calculations of molecules [#momgpaw1]_ [#momgpaw2]_ [#momgpaw3]_;
-MOM excited-state calculations in LCAO should use the DO approach rather than the direct :ref:`eigensolver <manual_eigensolver>` with density mixing.
+therefore, it is the recommended method for obtaining excited-state solutions with MOM.

 ----------------------
-Maximum Overlap Method
+Maximum overlap method
 ----------------------

 ~~~~~~~~~~~~~~